ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 `conda <https://www.anaconda.com>`_-managed environment
 so that ClarityNLP will not interfere with other software on your system.

-Next we'll install and configure one or more of Solr, PostgreSQL, and MongoDB, depending on whether you have access to hosted instances or not.
+Next we'll install and/or configure Solr, PostgreSQL, and MongoDB, depending on whether you have access to hosted instances or not.

 Then we'll ingest some test documents into Solr and run a sample NLPQL file so